 Many of the technological innovations in which Japanese companies have now a global edge are not invented by the Japanese.
 Often, they were latecomers.
 How Japan leads to being a follower has become a management question.
 Moreover, in the rapidly changing technology landscape, how Japanese slow decision-making management culture succeed?

 Although technological innovation is known as the one-time act of creative genius, in reality, any idea emerges in primitive form.
-At the beginning, there are myriad uncertainties.
+In the beginning, there are myriad uncertainties.
 Before embarking on commercial exploitations, the amenability of progression and its likely implication in the competition space should be investigated.
 Furthermore, once the decision is taken to pursue it, a long journey should be pursued by a team effort, often in the midst of uncertainty.
 Often the success depends on making effective decisions and staying on course for years and decades.

-For example, in comparison to RCA and Texas Instruments, Sony was a latecomer in transistor radio.
-Prior to Sony, Kodak made a digital camera and got the US patent.
+For example, in comparison to RCA and Texas Instruments, Sony was a latecomer in the transistor radio.
+Prior to Sony, Kodak made a digital camera and got a US patent.
 However, more importantly, Sony’s speed of execution was far faster than their American counterparts.
 Subsequently, Sony acquired the lead in innovation in both cases.
 Ironically, forerunner Kodak and RCA became bankrupt due to the creative wave of destruction caused by Sony’s follower approach to lead.

-Resonance between Japanese management culture and the competence need to succeed in technological innovation
+The resonance between Japanese management culture and the competence need to succeed in technological innovation

 To many western managers, the Japanese are very slow to decide.
 It seems that they suffer from indecision.
 They allocate substantial time to focus on the problem of developing a collective, shared understanding.
 As opposed to top management in making decisions and selling it to lower levels for its execution, they make decisions through consensus.
 Through this process, they make very effective decisions.
-Moreover, once the decision is taken, they spend no time in selling the decision.
+Moreover, once the decision is taken, they spend no time selling the decision.
 The team goes to execution immediately.
 And they remain on course for years and decades.
 Moreover, employees’ life-long loyalty also gave the Japanese companies an edge in building competence by accumulating tacit capability.

 It’s gathered that Westerners who have done business with the Japanese have learned that the negotiating stage’s apparent inertia, with its endless delays and endless discussion of the same points, is followed by a speed of action that leaves them hanging on the ropes.
 Their response behaves like S-curve.
 In the beginning, they progress very slowly.
 Primarily, to gather additional information for getting needed clarity.
 And also to build consensus or shared understanding among the team members.
 However, once the decision is made, the response ramp hap very quickly.
 Such a management response appears to be in sync with the nature of the technology innovation life cycle.

 Such Japanese management culture appears to be very much in harmony with the challenge of succeeding in major technology innovations.
 For example, the decision to change the technology core should be taken through adequate investigation.
 Moreover, once the decision is taken, speed matters.
-Moreover, continuity of the same people in pursuing the journey, even over decades, is crucial.
-This is essential in creating the success through fueling creative waves of destruction through incremental progression.
+Moreover, the continuity of the same people in pursuing the journey, even over decades, is crucial.
+This is essential in creating success through fueling creative waves of destruction through incremental progression.
 Here are some examples.

 Nichia used to be a small Japanese chemical company.
 In the late 1970s, it decided to enter into the LED lighting business.
 However, in those days, the blue LED was the problem.
-Along with GE many other companies were trying to address it.
+Along with GE, many other companies were trying to address it.
 Of course, Nichia was a follower.
 It’s GE, which invented semiconductor LED lighting in the 1960s, was the leader.
-At that time, small Nichia was busy in producing chemicals.
+At that time, small Nichia was busy producing chemicals.
 To establish the lead, Nichia recruited Shuji Nakamura and sponsored R&D. The journey continued for 15 years leading to the demonstration of perfect blue LED in 1993.

-Sony in Radio, TV and Camera
+Sony in Radio, TV, and Camera

 In a bid to get a solid-state switch, scientists at the Bell labs invented the Transistor in 1947.
-Within just one-year, Bell labs also demonstrated transistor-based radio.
+Within just one year, Bell Labs also demonstrated transistor-based radio.
 Shortly after that, American RCA and Texas Instruments also demonstrated their designs of transistor radios.
 In 1955, Japanese Sony came up with its maiden pocket radio made out of five transistors.
 Of course, Sony was a late entrant.
 However, Sony kept progressing at a faster speed than competitors in refining transistors.
-In the 1960s, Sony emerged as the dominant transistor radio makers, and also made RCA marginalized.
+In the 1960s, Sony emerged as the dominant transistor radio maker, and also made RCA marginalized.
 Subsequently, Sony repeated similar success in TVs.
 Sony showed similar performance in taking the idea of a digital camera in the market.
 This high-speed process of refinement also led to deep scientific discoveries, which enabled Sony’s one of the R&D team members to win the Nobel prize in 1974.